How to become a CPA without a degree in accounting: The non-traditional CPA Exam candidate

 You must consider how much time you can reasonably give to studying each day.
 If you go in with a well-thought out study plan which includes realistic expectations, you will start yourself off with a plan that maximizes your opportunities for success.

-Speaking of studying, there's no need to go at it alone.
-Becker's CPA Exam Review provides a rigorous CPA Exam Review and coaching system to give you the right tools to prepare you mentally and emotionally for the CPA Exam.
+But there's no need to tackle your CPA Exam prep alone.
+Becker's CPA Exam Review provides a rigorous course and coaching system to give you the right tools to prepare you mentally and emotionally for the CPA Exam.
 Preparing for the CPA Exam may not be quick or easy, but with the help of Becker, you’ll have the tools, resources and support you need to pass.

 You can become a CPA without an accounting degree, but you do need dedication and motivation.
 So, get out there and start studying!